 Who is it aimed at?

-Course program
+Course Program

 What is the Third Sector?

-a) interventions and social services
+a) social interventions and services

-b) interventions and health services
+b) health interventions and services

-c) socio-health services
+c) social and health services

-d) education, training and vocational training
+d) education, instruction and vocational training

 to the careful and rational use of natural resources

-g) university and post-graduate training
+g) university and post-university education

 h) scientific research of particular social interest